teadrinker/hipster-pixel/README.md

 ## Beware

-I seemed to be returning to this project several times each year even though the original version did not have any way to save the results except doing a printscreen.
+I seemed to be using this project several times each year even though the original prototype did not even have a way to save the results (was doing printscreen)

-So I figured it should be useful despite its issues.
+So I figured it should be useful despite its issues, and spent a few days getting basic state, export and UI.
+But, it still has many issues...

 ## Rendering issues